Membership FAQ/Policy

 What happens with Recreational Grading Week?

-In the final weeks of each term staff will give feedback to management about your child’s development.
+In the mid to final weeks of each term staff fill do an assessment on your child’s development.
+You will find this in the iClass Pro App.
 This is an important part of our Recreational Program and it will gauge how your child is progressing, what their strengths are and areas in which they can improve.

 If you wish to discuss your child’s progress, please call the office number to speak to Michelle or send an email to the gym.
 Please don’t try to speak with your child’s coach at the beginning, end or during the class, this time is not appropriate as the coach has other classes and may not be able to answer your questions at that time.